langb/ioBroker.javascript/README.md

 | oldFrom     | string     |       Old value is from defined adapter                                                                |
 | oldFromNe   | string     |       Old value is not from defined adapter                                                            |

+The  id, name, channelId, channelName, deviceId, deviceName, enumId or enumName can contain a wildcard (*) or a regular expression to search for.

 Examples:
 Trigger on all states with ID '*.STATE' if they are acknowledged and have new value "true".
 <code><pre>